-817. Advances in Nutrition and Foodservice Management Education.
+- 815. Nutrition Support.
 3 hrs.
-Analysis of the impact of societal and professional issues on nutrition and foodservice management education.
+Prerequisite: NFS 730.
+A detailed study of the methods of feeding the stressed patient in - 817.
+Advances in Nutrition and Foodservice Management Education.
+3 hrs.
+Analysis of the impact of societal and professional issues on nutrition and foodservice management education - 820.
+Theories in Nutrition and Food Systems Research.
+3 hrs.
+Theoretical and conceptual frameworks and models as a foundation for scholarly research in food service systems and applied nutrition. - 898.
+Dissertation.

-898. Dissertation.
 1-12 hrs. for a total of 12 hours.